Simsreal/simsreal/CONTRIBUTING.md

 We encourage our contributors to share our beliefs on AGI:

+* *The essense of AGI* is the demonstration of *powerset* of the human-like cognitive behavior.
 * All modern AI, includings Large Language Models (LLMs) do not scale to or even reach AGI.
 * Enriched sensory experience is crucial for AGI's consciousness.
 * AGI relies on *on-the-fly* learning where it takes place at "now" and "here".
 Traditional training-deployment does not apply here.